Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?

 In this guide

-What are Qantas points worth?
+How much are Qantas Points worth?

-Qantas insists its points have no monetary value.
+Qantas insists its Points have no monetary value.
 But it does sell them on its Frequent Flyer site, which allows us to do some calculations.

-For example, 5,000 points will cost you $208 (4.16c a point), 10,000 points will cost you $388 (3.88c a point) and buying 50,000 points will set you back $1427 (2.85c a point).
+For example, 5,000 Qantas Points will cost you $208 (4.16c each), 10,000 Qantas Points will cost you $388 (3.88c each) and buying 50,000 Qantas Points will set you back $1427 (2.85c each).

 However, if you are trying to sell your Qantas Points directly, you will have to be guided by what someone is willing to pay for them.